Nokia downplays shareholder opposition to Alcatel-Lucent deal

-HELSINKI Nokia NOK1V.HE Chief Executive Rajeev Suri defended the terms of its pending acquisition of smaller telecom gear maker Alcatel-Lucent ALUA.PA after a shareholder criticised them as unacceptable.
+HELSINKI Nokia Chief Executive Rajeev Suri defended the terms of its pending acquisition of smaller telecom gear maker Alcatel-Lucent after a shareholder criticized them as unacceptable.

-Odey Asset Management, Alcatel-Lucent's second-largest shareholder with 5 percent, said in a letter to investors that it would not tender its shares in the Nokia takeover because the 15.6 billion euro (11 billion pound) price in the all-share deal was too low, according to the Financial Times newspaper.
+Odey Asset Management, Alcatel-Lucent's second-largest shareholder with 5 percent, said in a letter to investors that it would not tender its shares in the Nokia takeover because the 15.6 billion euro price in the all-share deal was too low, according to the Financial Times newspaper.

 "We've met many investors in the last couple weeks, and there's very strong, good feedback," Suri said on a call after first-quarter results.